Thomas scores 33, Celtics beat Bulls 104-95 to tie series - News 12 Now

-CHICAGO (AP) — Isaiah Thomas scored 33 points, and the Boston Celtics beat the Chicago Bulls 104-95 on Sunday to tie their first-round playoff series at 2-all.
+Thomas scored 33 points, and the Celtics beat the Bulls 104-95 on Sunday to tie their first-round playoff series at 2-all.

-Boston blew a 20-point lead, but Thomas keyed a third-quarter run that put the Celtics back on top after Chicago briefly went ahead.
+“Mentally and emotionally, I’m not here so I just feed off what the guys give me,” Thomas said.
+“They give me a lot of confidence.
+I can’t do it without those guys.
+They believe in me and being here is what makes me feel sane and somewhat normal through these tough times.”

+Thomas’ life changed just over a week ago when his younger sister Chyna was killed in a one-car crash in their home state of Washington.
+He spent time with his family in Tacoma between games in Boston and Chicago.

 Jimmy Butler carried the Bulls with 33 points and nine assists.
 Nikola Mirotic and seldom-used Isaiah Canaan each scored 13 points, but Dwyane Wade finished with just 11.